include-yy/citset/tutorial.md

 - 10000000 & 10000000, now we can get 10000000, then,
 - we shift 10000000 right 7 bits, so we get 00000001, which is one.

 In this example, the second 10000000 used in the second action is called [*Most significant bit*](https://en.wikipedia.org/wiki/Bit_numbering#Most_significant_byte), it can be used to judge the state of one bit.
-We call is MSB.
+We call it MSB.

 Now, we can describe the get operation as below: if we want the nth bit of an unit
 - first, shift unit left (n - 1) bits,